fcastagna/JoXSZ/README.md

 # JoXSZ
-# Joint X-ray and SZ pressure profile fitter for galaxy clusters in Python
+# Joint X-ray and SZ fitter for galaxy clusters in Python
 *Castagna Fabio, Andreon Stefano, Pranjal RS.*

 `JoXSZ` is a Python program that allows to jointly fit the pressure profile of galaxy clusters from both SZ and X-ray data using MCMC.